-Bathroom breaks (i.e., any time they leave the job-site).
+Bathroom breaks (also known as any time your technician has to leave the job-site).

-If you invite us in for hot chocolate and cookies – you certainly aren’t paying for it!
+If you invite us in for hot chocolate and cookies – you can’t pay for that!

 Thanks for reading through all of that.
 We hope it makes our processes clear, and answers any questions you might have.

-But if you still have questions, please do contact us or call us at 1-800-ICE-DAMS.
+But if you still have questions, please contact us or call us at 1-800-ICE-DAMS.